White Men Lead, Black Women Help? Benchmarking and Mitigating Language Agency Social Biases in LLMs: Additional Experiment Details

+Table \ref{tab:dataset-templates} shows the prompt templates that we use to query the generation of LLMs for different text generation tasks.

-\section{Additional Experiment Results}
+\subsection{Additional Experiment Results}

-We hereby provide additional experiment results on (1) stratified analysis on different aspects of the Bias in Bios and RateMyProfessor Dataset, and (2) statistical testing results for gender biases in $6$ investigated datasets.
+We hereby provide additional experiment results on: (1) quantitative results on gender bias in LLM- vs. human-written texts, (2) stratified analysis on the Bias in Bios and RateMyProfessor Dataset, and (3) full evaluation results across the 3 LLMs, 3 text generation tasks, and all investigated gender, racial, and intersectional demographic groups.